krds00/pysqlpg_trading_solution/README.md

 - mt4.trades:
   - ticket: Primary key, transaction identifier
   - login: Client login who made the trade
-  - opentime**: Trade opening time
+  - opentime: Trade opening time
-  - **closetime: Trade closing time.
+  - closetime: Trade closing time.
 If not closed, it has a zero timestamp.
   - symbol: Symbol, the instrument traded
   - cmd: 0 for buy, 1 for sell